spotify/bazel-tools/README.md

   mavenResolvers:
     - id: "default"
       url: https://repo.maven.apache.org/maven2/
+  # The Scala ABI to be used for dependencies with `kind: scala*`
+  scalaAbi: "2.11"
   # Dependencies to completely remove from the dependency graph, because they are not needed.
   excludedDependencies:
     - com.google.guava:guava-jdk5